MichaelThessel/gomainr/Readme.md

 You can save a session to a file and load it later again.
 This way you can view the results again without performing a new search.
 In addition this allows you to modify the keywords and repeat a search without typing the keywords all over again.

+**TLD Substitution**

+You can enable TLD substitution which will check if the end of your domain could be replaced by a TLD.
+I.e.:

+fishnet - fish.net

 ## Keyboard Shortcuts

 Shortcut | Action